nturpin0/OutputKit/README.md

 - [Rain](https://routinehub.co/shortcut/1222) - Check the probability of rain for the day

 ## How to set tags
+Shown here is choosing the variable you've assigned the OutputKit json to, and entering the corresponding key/OutputKit tag.

 ![Video](https://github.com/nturpin0/OutputKit/raw/master/Images/OKDIctionary.gif)

 ## Menu Lists